By Lupita Peimbert

 5. The Metro.
 Any Metro.

 The metro stations in Paris can bring you wonderful experiences.
 The Paris Metro, which began operating in the 19th century, is an underground train system that takes you everywhere within the Metropolitan area.
+The metro also connects you to trains that eventually take you to airports and surrounding towns and neighborhoods.
 Most of the stations are decorated with Art Nouveau, but each one has its own feeling and a theme.
 My favorites: Cluny-La Sorbonne, Abbesses, Arts et Metiers, and Concorde, just to name a few.

-Last, there are 20 districts (arrondissements) in Paris, designed in a spiral.
-You start on the 1st Arrondissement in Ile de La Cite, in the heart of the city; continue to the right towards the 2nd and 3rd; cross to the other side of the river to the 4th, 5th, and 6th, and continue in a snail-like circle, to the 20.
-Often times, best restaurants (brasseries) are found within the neighborhoods in the after-10 arrondissements, away from the touristic sites.
+As mentioned earlier, there are 20 districts (arrondissements) in Paris, designed in a spiral.
+You start on the 1st Arrondissement in Ile de la Cite, in the heart of the city; continue to the right towards the 2nd and 3rd; cross to the other side of the river to the 4th, 5th, and 6th, and continue in a snail-like circle, to the 20.
+Often times, the best restaurants (brasseries) are found within the neighborhoods in the after-10 arrondissements, away from the tourist sites.

 Feel free to comment and add to the conversation.
 Enjoy!